Lead Opinion

 I would remand Doe’s Bivens claims against the individual defendants with directions to the district court to grant Doe leave to amend her complaint in order to allege timely publication.

-The law in this circuit is clear: a defense based on the statute of limitations is an affirmative defense that cannot succeed on a
+The law in this circuit is clear: a defense based on the statute of limitations is an affirmative defense that cannot succeed on a Rule 12(b)(6) motion unless it is unequivocally apparent from the face of the complaint that the statute precludes the action.
+See Richards v.
+Mileski,

-In Richards, we allowed a constitutionally based defamation action to proceed despite a
+In Richards, we allowed a constitutionally based defamation action to proceed despite a Rule 12(b)(6) motion based on the applicable statute of limitations.
+In doing so, we noted that:

 There is an inherent problem in using a motion to dismiss for purposes of raising a statute of limitations defense.
-Although it is true that a complaint sometimes discloses such defects on its face, it is more likely that the plaintiff can raise factual setoffs to such an affirmative defense.
+Although it is true that a complaint sometimes discloses such defects on its face, it is more likely that the plaintiff can raise factual setoffs to suсh an affirmative defense.
 The filing of an answer, raising the statute of limitations, allows both parties to make a record adequate to measure the applicability of such a defense, to the benefit of both the trial court and any reviewing tribunal.
 We do not hold that the use of a motion to dismiss is always improper to raise a statute of limitations defense, but we do suggest that a responding party often imposes an undue burden on the trial court and impedes the orderly administration of the lawsuit when he relies on a motion to dismiss to raise such an affirmative defense.

-Indeed, Doe‘s allegation that various DOJ officials aided and abetted in the spreading of the allegedly defamatory charges against her surely connotes a continuing practice of some sort, not a discrete, one-time defamation.
-And while a more detailed factual account of this alleged continuing practice may or may not bring the Bivens claim within the relevant limitations period, the allegation itself is squarely at odds with the majority‘s conclusion that Doe unambiguously alleged publication on one day, namely the day she was discharged.
+Indeed, Doe’s allegation that various DOJ officials aided and abetted in the spreading of the allegedly defamatory charges against her surely connotes a continuing practice of some sort, not a discrete, one-time defamation.
+And while a more detailed factual account of this alleged continuing practice may or may not bring the Bivens claim within the relevant limitations period, the allegation itself is squarely at odds with the majority’s conclusion that Doe unambiguously alleged publication on one day, namely the day she was discharged.
 It certainly creates enough doubt in my mind to render appropriate a remand with leave to replead.
-Doe need only allege that the defendants published—or republished—false allegations concerning her lack of professionalism within the year before she filed her complaint in order to survive a Rule 12 motion on her Bivens claims.
+Doe need only allege that the defendants published— or republished — false allegations concerning her lack of professionalism within the year before she filed her complaint in order to survive a Rule 12 motion on her Bivens claims.

-The district court also relied on the failure of Doe‘s attorney to cite a more recent publication when asked to do so at the
+The district court also relied on the failure of Doe’s attorney to cite a more recent publication when asked to do so at the Rule 12(b)(6) hearing.
+See Opinion at 3 n.
+2. Yet a reading of thе relevant portion of that hearing shows that it was concerned with which statute of limitations (the one year or the three year provision) should

 A majority of this court has concluded that Doe has alleged a constitutionally protected liberty interest in reputation and may be able to demonstrate a set of facts that would entitle her to an opportunity to clear her name.
-A Codd hearing at this late date, however, cannot completely undo the harms that Doe alleges she has suffered as a result of the DOJ‘s actions.
+A Codd hearing at this late date, however, cannot completely undo the harms that Doe alleges she has suffered as a result of the DOJ’s actions.
 Moreover, Doe alleges in this court that she is prepared to demonstrate that the Department has continued to disseminate the allegedly false charges against her up to the time of this appeal.
 The federal rules are designed to ensure that cases are tried on the merits, not on the pleadings.
 In my view, Doe should be allowed the opportunity to point to timely publication in order to seek Bivens damages against Department officials.
-See
+See Fed.R.Civ.P.
+8(f) (“All pleadings shall be so construed as to do substantial justice.”); see also Hickman v.
+Taylor,

-MacKINNON, Senior Circuit Judge (dissenting in part and concurring in part):
+(dissenting in part and concurring in part):

 On the assumption that we have jurisdiction, I concur with the majority’s opinion that the Bivens claims are barred by the District of Columbia statute of limitations for defamation.
 This result is clear from the face of Doe’s complaint.